 On the eve of its annual recruitment campaign, Julia Russell, from county engineering success story Renishaw, speaks to SoGlos about why apprentices remain at the heart of the firm's plans, and just how many apprenticeships the Gloucestershire business hopes to unveil in 2023.

-The firm has teamed up with Gloucestershire College, Gloucestershire Engineering Training and SGS College to promote the route to work with SoGlos in the run-up to National Apprenticeship Week (6 to 12 February 2023).
+The firm has teamed up with Gloucestershire College, Gloucestershire Engineering Training and SGS College as part of the SoGlos Gloucestershire Apprenticeship Campaign to promote the route to work in the run-up to National Apprenticeship Week (6 to 12 February 2023).

 Next year is important for Renishaw for a number of reasons.
 Can you explain?